michelcrypt4d4mus/fedialgo/README.md

 ```

 # Usage
-A quick overview of how to get up and running:
+The demo app's [`Feed`](https://github.com/michelcrypt4d4mus/fedialgo_demo_app_foryoufeed/blob/master/src/pages/Feed.tsx) component demonstrates the latest and greatest way to use Fedialgo but here's a quick overview of how to get up and running:

 ```typescript
 import { login, mastodon } from "masto";